Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Introduction

 Furthermore, it has been theoretically shown that flat bands can have a non-zero superfluid weight and thus support dissipationless transport~\cite{peotta2015}, which is not immediately clear since non-interacting flat-band states are localized.
-In an isolated perfectly flat band, the superfluid weight (stiffness) $D_s$ is completely of quantum geometric origin, i.e.~a non-zero quantum metric~\cite{Provost1980}, Berry curvature or Chern number enables supercurrent~\cite{peotta2015,Rossi2021,Torma2022,peotta2023quantum}.
-It has also been shown that the superfluid weight at zero temperature, for flat bands isolated from other bands by a gap larger than the interaction scale $|U|$ ("isolated flat bands") and fulfilling the so-called uniform pairing condition~\cite{tovmasyan2016} which requires the order parameters to be equal at all orbitals where the flat band states reside, is proportional to the minimal quantum metric~\cite{huhtinen2022,peotta2015} and to the ratio of the number of degenerate flat bands to orbitals where the flat band states reside ("flat-band ratio")~\cite{herzog2022}.
+In an isolated perfectly flat band, the superfluid weight (stiffness) $D_s$ is completely of quantum geometric origin, i.e.~a non-zero quantum metric~\cite{Provost1980} enables supercurrent~\cite{peotta2015,Rossi2021,Torma2022,peotta2023quantum}.
+Since the quantum metric is bounded by topological invariants such as Chern numbers and winding numbers~\cite{Roy2014,Ozawa2021,Mera2022}, nontrivial topology can enable flat band superconductivity~\cite{peotta2015,Xie2020}.
+At zero temperature, for flat bands isolated from other bands by a gap larger than the interaction scale $|U|$ ("isolated flat bands") and fulfilling the so-called uniform pairing condition~\cite{tovmasyan2016} which requires the order parameters to be equal at all orbitals where the flat band states reside, the superfluid weight is proportional to the minimal quantum metric~\cite{huhtinen2022,peotta2015} and to the ratio of the number of degenerate flat bands to orbitals where the flat band states reside ("flat-band ratio")~\cite{herzog2022}.
 These results have been derived both within mean-field theory~\cite{huhtinen2022,peotta2015} and by exact calculations at zero temperature~\cite{herzog2022,huhtinen2022} --- always assuming the isolated flat band and uniform pairing conditions.